 About Sea Turtles

 Sea turtles have long fascinated both biologists and conservationists.
-All of the seven species found in the world’s oceans are listed as either endangered or threatened.
-Of these, five species are found in waters of the Indian subcontinent.
+Of the many species found around the world, five are found in waters of the Indian subcontinent.